ewoks-kit/ewoks/doc/tutorials/hello_world.rst

 Hello world
 ===========

-This script demonstrates how to define an Ewoks workflow from the ground up.
+This script demonstrates how to define an :term:`Ewoks` :term:`Workflow` from the ground up.
 The only thing needed to run it is the ``ewoks`` Python package

 .. code-block:: bash